 You arrive at the airport with your boarding pass in hand, but prior to boarding, you are informed that there are no more seats available on the flight.
 You have just been involuntarily bumped from your flight.
 Frustrating, right?

 A question many travelers ask is why does this happen?
-Airlines frequently overbook flights based on their estimate of no-shows or cancellations in order to reduce their risk of losing out on revenue.
-Flights have fewer empty seats, so the chances of getting bumped from a flight are on the rise.
+Airlines frequently overbook flights based on their estimate of no-shows or cancellations in order to reduce the risk of losing revenue.
+There are fewer empty seats on flights so the chances of getting bumped are on the rise.

-When the airline takes your seat away, you are involuntarily bumped.
+When the airline decides to give your seat to another passenger, you are involuntarily bumped.
 Voluntary bumping occurs when the airline makes an announcement that it is looking for volunteers who are willing to take a later flight.
 Passengers that agree to this are voluntarily bumped.

 If you are involuntarily bumped, you can expect compensation, and it can be substantial.